dtomlinson-ga/StatsAsTokens/README.md

 **Query expressions, while powerful, are also unpredictable** - they are not fully validated ahead of time, and may just fail without warning if improperly formatted.
 Test your expressions thoroughly with the `patch parse` command.

 ### Upcoming Features
   * Track more custom stats!
 Message me on Discord (Vertigon#1851) if you have ideas for custom stats to track
     * Number of items gifted by type - game already tracks total number
+    * Number of items cooked/crafted - filterable by item name
+    * Number of trees planted - filterable by type
+    * Number of buildings built - filterable by type
+	* Recipes learned - use with `|contains=` argument
   * Track spouse anniversaries/days married
   * Track children birthdays/days alive

 #### If you have any issues:
 * Read the documentation carefully.
 I have tried to be as thorough as possible.